fshahafridi/AngularTimeSheetGrid/README.md

-# Angular custom Grid implemention for TimeSheet
+# Angular custom Grid implementation for TimeSheet

 The sample application works as per the following specifications.